 The area should be set up with round tables that will seat 6-8 people allowing enough space for the expected participants to fill all spots.
-Number each table and place a table tent in the center with the number clearly visible.
+Number each table and place the number so that it is clearly visible in the center of each table.
 Place a flipchart and markers at each table.
-Place "ingredients for success" cards or table tents on tables.
+Place "Ingredients for Success" cards or table tents on tables.